-From loading up on antioxidants to investing in laser skin resurfacing, there are tons of ways to get the smooth, glowing, healthy skin we all want.
-Exfoliation lies among the best ways to improve your skin’s texture and tone, and it’s something all of us can do right at home.
-However, it’s also really easy to overdo it by exfoliating too often or using the wrong method for your skin type.
+From loading up on antioxidants to investing in laser skin resurfacing, there are many ways to get the smooth, glowing, healthy skin we all want.
+Exfoliation remains among the best ways to improve your skin’s texture and tone, and it’s something all of us can do right at home.
+However, it’s also easy to overdo it by exfoliating too often or using the wrong method for your skin type.
 Learn how to properly exfoliate your skin from head to toe with this guide.

 What Is Exfoliation?